microformats/mf2py/README.md

 #### Filter by Microformat Type

-Filter by microformat type.

 ```pycon
 >>> dict_entries = p.to_dict(filter_by_type="h-entry")
 >>> json_entries = p.to_json(filter_by_type="h-entry")

 ```

-## Breaking Changes in v2
+## Breaking Changes in `mf2py` 2.0

-- img alt support is now on by default
+- Image `alt` support is now on by default.

-## FAQs ❓
+## Notes 📝

-* I passed `mf2py.parse()` a BeautifulSoup document, and it got modified!

-Yes, mf2py currently does that.
-We're working on preventing it!
-Hopefully soon.

-## Testing Environments 🌐
+- If you pass a BeautifulSoup document it may be modified.

-A hosted live version of mf2py can be found at [python.microformats.io](https://python.microformats.io).
+- A hosted version of `mf2py` is available at [python.microformats.io](https://python.microformats.io).

 ## Contributing 🛠️

-We welcome contributions and bug reports via Github, and on the microformats wiki.
+We welcome contributions and bug reports via GitHub.

-We to follow the [IndieWebCamp code of conduct](http://indiewebcamp.com/code-of-conduct).
-Please be respectful of other contributors, and forge a spirit of positive co-operation without discrimination or disrespect.
+This project follows the [IndieWeb code of conduct](https://indieweb.org/code-of-conduct).
+Please be respectful of other contributors and forge a spirit of positive co-operation without discrimination or disrespect.

 ## License 🧑‍⚖️